 Landscape attribute Sensitivity Sensitivity

 Overview Although the rolling nature of this landscape and presence of arable land could indicate reduced sensitivity to solar PV development the predominantly open nature of the landscape, presence of important historic features, internationally important habitats and naturalistic coastal edge all increase levels of sensitivity to solar PV development.

-Low Low- Moderate Moderate High High
+Low Low- Moderate Moderate Moderate- High High

 Large scale solar PV

 Medium scale solar PV

 Small scale solar PV

 Very small scale solar PV

 Key sensitivities The strong rural character.
 Patchwork of small to medium scale regular shaped fields.
 Heathland and shoreline habitats of international importance and wetland habitats at Marloes Mere.
 The naturalistic character of the coastal edge.
 Important historic features and cultural landscapes, including the prehistoric sites and monuments, medieval features and Monk Haven parkland and the features specifically associated with The Milford Haven Waterway Registered Landscape of Outstanding Historical Interest in Wales.
-Coastal views, including to Skomer and Skokholm islands, as well as views back to this section of coast from Skomer and Skokholm
+Coastal views, including to Skomer and Skokholm islands, as well as views back to this section of coast from Skomer and

-Guidance The pres landscap 'large' sc The imporent north and requires one field associati Maintain especiall ence of small e is likely to b ales of solar f ortance of the d west and the that all scales back from the on between la the heathy / s y along the so to medium so be particularly PV developme undeveloped e estuarine sh of PV developed and and sea. scrubby chara puthern coast cale fields me sensitive to ' ent. coastal edge ore of Milford opment are s e to retain the acter of the lan al edge. eans that the medium' and e with cliffs to d Haven ited at least e strong cultural ndscape
+Guidance landscap 'large' sc The import north and requires one field association Maintain Skokholm.
+The presence of small to medium scale fields means that the landscape is likely to be particularly sensitive to 'medium' and 'large' scales of solar PV development.
+The importance of the undeveloped coastal edge with cliffs to north and west and the estuarine shore of Milford Haven requires that all scales of PV development are sited at least one field back from the coastal edge to retain the strong cultural association between land and sea.

-• Do not site PV development in areas free from disturbance and with a high degree of perceived naturalness (particularly on and around St Ann's Head).
+Do not site PV development in areas free from disturbance and with a high degree of perceived naturalness (particularly on and around St Ann's Head).
 Maintain the patchwork landscape pattern.
 Site PV development on flat landforms or on lower slopes/within folds in the rolling lowland landscape favouring flat landforms and lower slopes, while avoiding prominent landforms, highly visible slopes, or coastal headlands.
 Site PV developments in areas of existing enclosure provided by woodland, hedgebanks or high hedges rather than in open and unenclosed landscapes.
 Avoid siting PV development across adjacent multiple fields where this will mask the field pattern.
 Maintain uninterrupted views along the coast and from the Pembrokeshire Coast Path to and from the Islands, St Bride's Bay and over Milford Haven to the Angle Peninsula.
 Protect historic and archaeological sites and their setting, including prehistoric sites and monuments, and Medieval features and the features associated with the Milford Haven Waterway Registered Landscape of Outstanding Historical Interest in Wales.
 Avoid affecting internationally important heathland, shoreline habitats and Marloes Mere and associated wildlife.